ericfflynn/ericfflynn/README.md

-# Hi there, I’m Eric J. Flynn 👋
+# Hi there, I’m Eric 👋
 **Systems Thinker • Data Engineer • ML & Analytics Enthusiast**

 ---

 ## About Me

-I come from a background in Industrial & Systems Engineering, and over the past few years I’ve dove deep into data, machine learning, and software development.
+I come from a background in Industrial & Systems Engineering, and over the past five years I’ve become enthralled with programming.
 I love using data to solve real-world problems, learning new open source tools, and building projects that blend engineering + analytics.

 Some of my current interests: health & wellness, real estate, investing, crypto, and sports.
 I’m always exploring how technology intersects with these domains.